Regulations governing the forex broker license in Seychelles

 Approval

-Upon receiving approval, assistance is provided in finalizing the formalities for obtaining the official Securities Dealer License from the FSA.
-This includes support in obtaining the Certificate of Incorporation.
+Upon receiving approval, we assist in finalizing the formalities for obtaining the official Securities Dealer License from the FSA.
+This includes providing support in obtaining the Certificate of Incorporation.

 6